• Skip to primary navigation

 Instructions

-• Line a 10" x 10" pan with parchment paper extending over the edges so the candy may be easily removed after it cools.
+• Line a 10" x 10" pan with parchment paper extending over edges of pan.
+This allows for easy removal of the candy after it cools.
 Alternatively use a quarter-sheet pan and line with a heat-resistant silicone mat or parchment paper.
 Lightly spray with cooking oil.

-• Place eggs whites and salt in the mixing bowl of a stand mixer fitted with the whisk attachment (a hand mixer may also be used).
+• Place eggs whites and salt in the bowl of a stand mixer fitted with the whisk attachment.
 Begin whipping egg whites until they reach stiff, glossy peaks.
 Turn off mixer.

 • Place sugar, corn syrup and water in a 3-quart saucepan.
 Stir to combine.